andresheredia1/HyBayesCal-pckg/README.md

 This script works by executing subprocesses of the file called `package_launcher.py`.
 ***

-`package_launcher.py`: This python script owns a class called `TelemacSimulations`.
+`package_launcher.py`: This python script owns a custom class called `TelemacSimulations`.
 The methods in this class are:
 * `single_run_simulation`: Runs a single Telemac simulation and extracts the output values as a .txt file of the selected calibration parameter at the last time step of the simulation.
 * `import_excel_file`: Imports the necessary user input parameters for Bayesian calibration purposes from the user input parameters excel file `.xlsx`.
 ***